/**

 Encoding and Decoding

-Encoding applies learned merges in the order they were learned.
+Encoding applies merges in their learned order.
 This is crucial - the merge order determines how text is split.

 # Encode some text